 Whilst his live heart beats.

 Flag.
-The official Croatian flag has three colours, red, white and blue, with the state coat of arms in the centre, and has been in use since 1990.
-The tricolour dates back to 1848, under the influence of the French Revolution, and was adopted as a means of linking the traditional heraldic colours of the historical Croatian lands.
-The Croato-Hungarian Settlement of 1868 prescribed the use of the tricolour, and it continued to be prominent in the 20th century, right up to the declaration of state independence.
+The official Croatian flag has three colours: red, white and blue, with the state coat of arms in the centre, and has been in use since 1990.
+The tricolour dates back to 1848.
+It was created under the influence of the French Revolution, and was adopted as a means of linking the traditional heraldic colours of the historical Croatian lands.
+The Croato-Hungarian Settlement of 1868 prescribed the use of the tricolour, and it continued to be used in the 20th century, until December 1990.

 Coat of arms.
 The coat of arms has also been in use since 1990.
 It is a historical Croatian coat of arms in the shape of an escutcheon divided into 25 red and white (silver) fields.
-Five smaller escutcheons in the crown above have historical roots and are (from the left) the oldest known Croatian coat of arms, then the coats of arms of the Dubrovnik Republic, Dalmatia, Istria and Slavonia.
+Five smaller escutcheons in the crown above have historical roots and are, from left to right: the oldest known Croatian coat of arms, then the coats of arms of the Dubrovnik Republic, Dalmatia, Istria, and Slavonia.